daromaj/vac/design.md

     *   **Battery:** While noted as a concern, extensive optimization for battery drain related to `SpeechRecognizer` restarts is deferred post-MVP.
 Focus is on functional correctness.

 4.  **Message Recording Duration:**
-    *   **Limit:** A hard limit of 60 seconds will be enforced for caller messages recorded via `MediaRecorder`.
+    *   **Limit:** Recording will cover the entire duration of the call, from the moment the assistant screens it until the call is terminated.
-    *   **Notification:** The assistant's prompt to leave a message may state this limit (e.g., "You have 60 seconds to leave a message.").
-No mid-recording warnings.
+    *   **Notification:** The prompt to leave a message will not mention a time limit.

 5.  **`CallScreeningService` Reliability (MVP Focus):**
     *   **Target Specificity:** The primary goal is for `CallScreeningService` to function correctly and reliably on the Galaxy S21 Ultra (Android 14).